Bayesian inference using synthetic likelihood: asymptotics and adjustments: Examples

-This section explores the efficacy of our adjustment method when using a misspecified covariance in the presence of a high-dimensional summary statistic $S$.
-In all the examples below we use the shrinkage estimator of \citet{warton08} to reduce the number of simulations required to obtain stable covariance matrix estimation in the synthetic likelihood.
-Based on $m$ independent model simulations we estimate the covariance matrix by
+This section explores the efficacy of the adjustment method when using a misspecified covariance in the presence of a high-dimensional summary statistic $S$.
+All the examples below use the \citet{warton08} shrinkage estimator to reduce the number of simulations required to obtain a stable covariance matrix estimate in the synthetic likelihood.
+Based on $m$ independent model simulations the covariance matrix estimate is

 where $\widehat{C}$ is the sample correlation matrix, $\widehat{D}$ is the diagonal matrix of component sample variances, and $\gamma \in [0,1]$ is a shrinkage parameter.
-The matrix $\widehat{\Sigma}_\gamma$ is non-singular if $\gamma<1$ even if $m$ is less than the dimension of the observations.
+The matrix $\widehat{\Sigma}_\gamma$ is non-singular if $\gamma<1$, even if $m$ is less than the dimension of the observations.
 This estimator shrinks the sample correlation matrix towards the identity.
 When $\gamma = 1$ (resp.\ $\gamma = 0$) there is no shrinkage (resp.\ a diagonal covariance matrix is produced).
-Here we choose the value of $\gamma$ to allow performing 1/10 of the simulations compared to standard synthetic likelihood for Bayesian inference.
-We are interested in the effect of the shrinkage on the synthetic likelihood approximation and whether our methods can offer a useful correction.
-Heavy shrinkage is used to stabilize covariance estimation in the synthetic likelihood procedure.
-So we can think of the shrinkage estimator as specifying $A_n(\theta)^{\intercal}A_n(\theta)$.
+We choose $\gamma$ to require only 1/10 of the simulations required by the standard synthetic likelihood for Bayesian inference.
+We are interested in the shrinkage effect on the synthetic likelihood approximation and whether our methods can offer a useful correction.
+Heavy shrinkage is used to stabilize covariance estimation in the synthetic likelihood; So, the shrinkage estimator can be thought of as specifying ${\Delta}_n(\theta)$.